ICS 33: Intermediate Programming with Python

 In-person format

 This course will be administered in a predominantly in-person format.
-What this means, chiefly, is that full participation in this course will require your physical presence on campus at various points throughout the quarter, and that we will not be offering a separate virtual experience to students who are not physically attending at those times.
+What this means, chiefly, is that full participation in this course will require your physical presence on campus at certain points throughout the quarter, and that we will not be offering a separate virtual experience to students who are not physically attending at those times.

 Required equipment